 Everyone knows the joke with a punchline so mundane that it elicits not even a pity laugh: Why did the chicken cross the road?
 To get to the other side, of course.
 Simple and to the point, but little did we know that the chicken can actually tell us a lot about conservation.

 You see, the chicken is acutely aware of a problem that plagues many species across the country.
-The chicken crossed the road because that road divided its habitat into tiny fragments, threatening its existence by giving it less livable land and therefore stacking the odds against its survival.
+The chicken crossed the road because that road divided its habitat into tiny fragments, threatening the chicken’s existence by giving it less livable land and therefore stacking the odds against its survival.

 The solution to this issue is simple yet innovative and effective: reconnect fragmented habitats.
-The bipartisan infrastructure bill does just that by providing $350 million over five years to construct wildlife crossings, which connect small and isolated habitats with one another.
-These crossings can be built above and below highways to allow for the safe passage of these creatures between habitats.
+The bipartisan infrastructure does just that by providing $350 million over five years to construct wildlife corridors, which connect small and isolated habitats with one another.
+These crossings will be built above and below highways to allow for the safe passage of these creatures between habitats.

 Dozens more examples across the country and the world exist because wildlife corridors work, and they work well.
 If the bipartisan infrastructure bill is passed with this critical funding — as it should — then we will see wildlife across the country not only continue to exist, but thrive — as we should.